 Security

-Any private event in which alcohol is consumed must have at least 1 special duty police officer for the entire length of the event.
-Any private event in which alcohol is consumed and when the total number of guests exceeds the current Main Level maximum occupancy of 128 people must have at least 2 special duty police officers for the entire length of the event.
-Said officer(s) must be hired and paid for by the customer.
-The City of Bexley reserves the right to require the customer to hire additional police officers depending on the total number of guests present.
+Private alcohol events may be required to have a minimum of one security staff at the discretion of Bexley Recreation and Parks (BRP) staff.
+BRP staff reserve the right to require additional security staff.

-Special duty officers must be hired by going through the Bexley Police Department.
+Priority for security coverage will be given to Bexley police officers.

 Alcohol consumption must comply with all Bexley Ordinances, Ohio Revised Code, and any and all governing laws.

-Bexley Police Department retain the authority to order the renters/participants to cease all activities and leave the premises if it is determined that is in the best interests of safety.
+Security staff and BRP staff retain the authority to order the renters/participants to cease all activities and leave the premises if it is determined that is in the best interests of safety.

 Designated Areas

 Alcohol consumption is strictly limited to designated areas.
 The designated areas specified in this policy may be further restricted by action of the Recreation Board.
-These areas include the Jeffrey Mansion building including the proposed carriage court expansion on the north side of the building, adjacent, patio, south parking lot and the adjacent first landing located on the Eastside of the Jeffrey Mansion (Landing with the gazebo).
+These areas include the Jeffrey Mansion building including the carriage court expansion on the north side of the building, adjacent patio, south parking lot and the adjacent first landing located on the west side of the Jeffrey Mansion (Landing with the gazebo).
 The designated areas are shaded red in the aerial photograph below:

 Review of the Jeffrey Mansion Alcohol Policy by Bexley City Council and Mayor